bufbuild-ru/docs/docs/breaking/overview/index.md

 ### Advanced use cases

 Due to the nature of inputs, `buf breaking` happily compares just about anything.
-You may have an advanced use case, so this example demonstrates its ability to compare a `git` repository against a remote archive.Copy/paste this into your terminal:
+You may have an advanced use case, so this example demonstrates its ability to compare a `git` repository against a remote archive.

+Copy/paste this into your terminal:

 ```console
 $ buf breaking \